Every branch in me - exegesis of John 15.2

 Among them, the few who lean towards an Arminian perspective, viz. that a born again believer may later lapse and be lost, cite this verse as a proof-text to refute the assurance of a saved person persevering to the end.
 They hold that there are some ‘in me’ who will subsequently be cut off and removed from the Vine.
 On the other hand, among those who lean towards a Calvinist view, i.e. holding the doctrine of ‘the perseverance of the saints,’ many assert that these unfruitful branches only seem to be in Him, but are not truly regenerate.
 They cite the traitor Judas as an example.
 Both of these approaches seem to labor overmuch to fit a round theological peg into a square interpretive hole.

-There is but one exception among commentators of which I am aware: A.W.
+The second is A.W.
 Pink, whose writings on the Scriptures were profound and prolific.
-Even Martyn Lloyd-Jones recommended him to a young minister, “Don’t waste your time reading Barth and Brunner.
+Martyn Lloyd-Jones exhorted a young minister, “Don’t waste your time reading Barth and Brunner.
 You will get nothing from them to aid you with preaching.
 Read Pink.”
 Pink’s dying words were reportedly “The Scriptures explain themselves.”
 Of this verse he wrote:

 Again a difficulty has been needlessly created here by the English rendering of the Greek verb.
 “Airo” is frequently translated in the A.V. “lifted up.”
 For example: “And they lifted up their voices” (Luke 17.13, so also in Acts 4.24).
 “And Jesus lifted up his eyes” (John 11.41).
 “Lifted up his hand” (Rev. 10.5), etc. In none of these places could the verb be rendered “taken away.”
 Therefore we are satisfied that it would be more accurate and more in accord with “the analogy of faith” to translate, “Every branch in me that beareth not fruit he lifteth up” – from trailing on the ground.